 Who Spends the Most on Ads?

-With 4.82 billion people online around the world, it is undoubtedly a good idea for a company to spend some of its money on advertising itself.
+With over 5 billion people online around the world, it is undoubtedly a good idea for a company to spend some of its money on advertising itself.

 But which country or industry spends the most on digital advertising?

 Total digital ad spending is expected to reach nearly $646 billion in 2024.

 If we look at different countries and how much they spend on ads, in 2022, the US far outperformed (and outspent) other countries with $340 billion spent on ads.

 China, the next country on the list, invested less than half of that amount, with expenditures totaling $179.7 billion.

 Meanwhile, at the bottom of the ranking, Burundi spent $33.15 million, marking a staggering $339.9 billion gap from the United States’ spending.